esteng/miso_uds/README.md

 ## Configurations
-MISO model instantiation happens via a config file, which is stored as a `.yaml` file.
+MISO model instantiation happens via a config file, which is stored as a `.jsonnet` file.

 ## Models